-B) Migration inclusive Users with their User Rights
+B. Migration including Users with their User Rights

 If you also want to migrate all users with their rights, then you also have to copy the database “System”.

-Restart all palo processes and execute final steps of point D to adapt the internal connection.
+Restart all Jedox processes and execute final steps of point D to adapt the internal connection.

-C) Migration inclusive Users with User Rights into an identical directory structure
+C. Migration including Users with User Rights into an identical directory structure

 If you install an identical directory structure on the new server, then you can also proceed as follows: